AirforceRP/MathAmmo/README.md

+#What is Mathammo?

-MathAmmo is a comprehensive mathematics learning platform designed to help students master essential math skills through interactive lessons, practice exercises, and personalized learning paths.
+###MathAmmo is a comprehensive mathematics learning platform designed to help students master essential math skills through interactive lessons, practice exercises, and personalized learning paths.

 Key Features:
 • Progressive Learning: Start with basics and advance at your own pace